wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

+>On Halloween... the Scary Zalloween promo is here!
+Enter ZALLOWEEN promo code and get a super discount to upgrade to [Zedity Premium](http://zedity.com/plugin/wp)!

 **Here is why you're going to love Zedity:**

 * **Total Design Freedom**: unprecedented flexibility and possibilities to achieve any desired result.
 For example, what if you'd like to place text partially overlapping or around some images, which you also want to be a bit rotated and have a cool shadow effect too?
 Well, it's just impossible with the standard WordPress visual editor, isn't it?
 Zedity enables you to do that and anything else you want!